mrTimofey/frontizer/README.md

 2. data/foo.js
 3. data/foo/bar.js

-Obviously, *data/home.js* file will be frtched on every route so you can use it to provide global data and defaults.
+Obviously, *data/home.js* file will be fetched on every route so you can use it to provide global data and defaults.

 ## View helpers